-Figure 1.1 – Battery current demand, seen in the lower graph, and the battery voltage response, seen above, over a full test cycle where the sections correspond to those outlined above.
+Figure 1.4 – Battery current demand, seen in the lower graph, and the battery voltage response, top graph, over a full test cycle where the sections correspond to those outlined above.
 Charging currents are negative

 The Pre-test Conditioning

-The test is to initially estimate the current SoC of the battery.
-It cannot be assumed that the battery is fully charged at the start of the test, so this puts the battery into a known state.
+This test is used to initially estimate the current SoC of the battery.
+It cannot be assumed that the battery is fully charged at the start of the test, so conditioning puts the battery into a known state.

 The battery is initially fully discharged at 25A to its pre-test lower voltage limit, usually 10.5V for a 12V (nominal) battery.
+These voltage limits were taken from [1.31]

-The battery is fully charged at a fifth of its nominal capacity, Cnom/5 for 10 hours to its pre-test higher voltage limit, usually 14.8V for a 12V (nominal) battery.
+The battery is fully charged at a fifth of its nominal capacity, Cnom/5 (A/Ah) for 10 hours to its pre-test higher voltage limit, usually 14.8V for a 12V (nominal) battery.

-The battery is then be fully discharged at 25A to its pre-test lower voltage limit again
+The battery is then fully discharged at 25A to its pre-test lower voltage limit again

 The battery is fully charged at Cnom/5 for 10 hours to its pre-test higher voltage limit again, this cycling allows the battery to be exercised before the capacity measurement.